Bilbertius/jc-s/README.md

 connect the Jamcloud client with the
  Jamcloud PostgreSQL database allowing users to create an account so that they can add to the growing list of jams.

-   In the future the database will also store ratings, notes, and personalized lists linked to users.
+Future plans include functionality to allow users to rate, takes notes on, and rank jams as well as create playlists that can be shared amongst all users, or kept private .

 ##Links